 Category: Food Heritage; Social Practices, Rituals and Festive Events

 Hawker culture in Singapore can be traced back to street hawkers and the hawker centres which were first built to resettle these street hawkers in Singapore in the 1970s to provide them with a place to sell food in a hygienic setting with proper sanitation.
-Today, hawker centres are naturally-ventilated complexes with stalls selling a wide variety of affordably-priced, multi-ethnic food representative of the diverse culinary traditions of communities in Singapore.
+Hawker centres are naturally-ventilated complexes with stalls selling a wide variety of affordably-priced, multi-ethnic food representative of the diverse culinary traditions of communities in Singapore.

 Photo of Maxwell Hawker Centre.
 Courtesy of Marshall Penafort